Samuel36Sousa/COMP2430/README.md

 fragment_food.xml -> xml code for the layout of the food fragment

 GameFragment.kt -> Kotlin code for the logic behind the game fragment.
 Includes a coroutine for the game logic such as moving the bird and the obstacles.
-Also includes a class 		     called GamePet for creating objects that will fall, be able to flap, and collide with the onstacles.
+Also includes a class 		     called GamePet for creating objects that will fall, be able to flap, and collide with the obstacles.

 fragment_game.xml -> xml code for the layout of the game fragment

-HomeFragment.kt -> Kotlin code for the logic bahind the home fragment.
+HomeFragment.kt -> Kotlin code for the logic behind the home fragment.
 Initializes the global variable isEgg which tracks whether the pet is still in an egg.
 Also includes the 		     code which allows the user to hatch the egg by tapping it.

 fragment_home.xml -> xml code for the layout of the home fragment